Value-Added Product Packaging Attracts New Customers To Your Brand

 How about metallic or holographic foil?
 There’s nothing like it, and it certainly attracts attention.
 And used sparingly it adds a special elegance to packaging.

 Spot UV Finishes?
 UV finishes dress up/dress down your packaging in so many ways!
-Gloss & matte finishes – put the UV right where you need it.
+Highlight or contrast text or images by using a spot gloss, matte or soft touch finish.
 It’s a low-cost way to quickly upgrade your printed product boxes.

 Windows for product scents and fragrances?
 Engaging the sense of smell adds a completely new dimension to your custom product boxes.
 Consumers like to smell fragrant skincare products such as soaps.
 Packaging that lets scented fragrances waft out can be a very powerful sales incentive, especially if the fragrance or scent elicits fond memories.